 Plant some trees, or choose another way to offset the carbon footprint of your travels.
 Some airlines offer you the opportunity to do this at the time of booking, in the form of an optional add-on to the cost of your flight.
-Increasingly there are also companies that give you the opportunity to buy carbon ‘credit’ by donating to projects around the world, such as a renewable energy plant in Sri Lanka, a clean drinking water project in Cambodia or a forest conservation programme in Indonesia.
-Get in touch if you would like to know more.
+If you travel with ETG, we will make a contribution on your behalf to support mangrove planting and protection projects in Asia.
+Read about our collaboration with SeaTrees here or get in touch if you would like to know more.

 Learn a bit of lingo: Simply being able to greet and thank people in their own language shows respect, breaks down barriers and your efforts are sure to raise a smile!